Zuehlke/getting-started-with-kubernetes/kubernetes-config-map-secret.md

 Looks safe, doesn't it?

-Let's use it instead of the `ConfigMap` in `kubernetes/hello-kubernetes/resources-configmap.yaml`.
+Let's use it instead of the `ConfigMap` in your resource file, probably either `resources.yaml` or `resources-configmap.yaml`.
 ```yaml
           - name: MESSAGE
             valueFrom: